404brainnotfind/portfolio/README.md

 ## Purpose

 This README guide provides step-by-step instructions on how to host a professional resume using Markdown, a static site generator, and a forge with static site hosting capabilities.
-These instructions are designed for individuals with basic computer skills who are interested in learning modern technical documentation techniques as described in Andrew Etter's book, "Modern Technical Writing."
-By following this guide, you will create and publish a professional online presence that showcases your resume while implementing industry-standard documentation practices.
+By following Andrew Etter’s principles from Modern Technical Writing, you will create and publish a professional online presence that showcases your resume while implementing industry-standard documentation practices.

 ## Prerequisites